nikos6ares/genriflow/README.md

 For both metrics, a perfect match yields a value of 1, while random labels correspond to 0.

 In our case, we obtained ARI = 0.1283 and NMI = 0.2958, which is disappointing.
 The issue likely stems from the flattening step, which overlooks temporal correlations.
-This led me to explore using supervised learning instead.

 ### LSTM - Autoencoders (Unsupervised)